-While the Compensation Committee considers peer group analysis as a component of its overall executive compensation decision process, it does not attempt to set executive compensation at a specific benchmark level, or percentile of compensation paid by other companies.
-The Compensation Committee determines the mix of compensation of each executive officer based on its review of such competitive data and an internal subjective analysis.
-We believe our approach to compensation does not encourage excessive risk-taking by the Company's executives.
+The Compensation Committee considers peer group analysis as a component of its overall executive compensation decision process, but it does not attempt to set executive compensation to a specific benchmark level, or percentile at other companies.
+The Compensation Committee determines the mix of compensation of each executive officer based on its review of such competitive data and an assessment of the individual's performance.
+We believe our approach to compensation does not encourage excessive risk-taking by the Company's executives as it is not a market outlier and is based on a typical mix of short- and long-term compensation tied to both internal objectives and to shareholder value.

-Our peer group of companies for fiscal year 2017, consists of twenty similar publicly-traded drug development companies, all approved by the Compensation Committee, with input from management and our compensation consultant.
-The peer group is composed of drug development companies with a similar market cap size, without material revenue from commercial products, and with emphasis on oncology companies as follows:
+Our peer group of companies for fiscal year 2019 consists of 21 similar publicly-traded drug development companies, all approved by the Compensation Committee, with input from management and our compensation consultant.
+The peer group is composed of drug development companies with a similar market cap (all under \$850 million), without material revenue from commercial products, and with emphasis on oncology drug development companies as follows:

+Aduro BioTech, Inc.

+Advaxis, Inc.

+Agenus Inc.

-Advaxis ArQule, Inc.
+ArQule, Inc.

+Bellicum Pharmaceuticals, Inc.

-Curis, Inc.
+Calithera Biosciences, Inc.

-Bind Therapeutics, Inc.
+Celldex Therapeutics, Inc.

-Daré Bioscience, Inc. ChemoCentryx
+ChemoCentryx, Inc.

 CytRx Corporation

-Endocyte
+Five Prime Therapeutics, Inc.

-Geon Corporation
+Geron Corporation

-GTx
+Idera Pharmaceuticals, Inc.

-Idera Pharmaceuticals Infinity Pharmaceuticals, Inc.
+Infinity Pharmaceuticals, Inc.

-Karyopharm Kura Oncology
+Karyopharm Therapeutics Inc.

-Mirati Therapeutics, Inc.
+Kura Oncology, Inc.

-OncoGenex Pharmaceuticals, Inc.
+Pieris Pharmaceuticals, Inc.

-Oncothyreon Inc.

 Rigel Pharmaceuticals, Inc.

+Stemline Therapeutics, Inc.

-Threshold Pharmaceuticals, Inc.
+Tracon Pharmaceuticals, Inc.

-Tracon Pharmaceuticals
+Verastem, Inc.

+Ziopharm Oncology, Inc.

-The Compensation Committee believes that, given the competitiveness of our industry and our company culture, our base compensation, cash incentives and equity programs are flexible, reward the achievement of clearly defined corporate goals and are generally sufficient to retain our existing executive officers and to hire new executive officers when necessary.
+The Compensation Committee believes that our base compensation, cash incentives and equity programs reward the achievement of clearly defined corporate goals and objectives.
+This is critical for ensuring a competitive program that retains our existing executive officers and allows us to hire new executive officers, particularly in light of the competitive nature of our industry.

-The peer data were used as context for setting executive officer compensation in fiscal year 2017.
-The committee does not set a target benchmark, but in fiscal year 2017, the value of total direct compensation for all named executive officers was below the median of the peer group companies and also was lower in fiscal year 2017 than in fiscal year 2016.
+The peer data were used as context for setting executive officer compensation in late fiscal year 2019 and for setting fiscal 2020 compensation.
+The Compensation Committee does not set a target benchmark, but in fiscal year 2019, the value of total direct compensation for all named executive officers was near the median, with the CEO below the median, to recognize that fiscal year 2018 compensation was slightly above the median following success in clinical development and financing activities.